 - Summer is the most competitive time for internships because everyone is seeking summer internships.
 Get started!

-What is the best way to maximize myself and my chances of getting the best internship possible?
+What is the best way to maximize my chances of getting the best internship possible?

 - Part of this has already taken place-if you have worked hard and performed well in your classes, gotten involved by volunteering and attending events (speaker series, conferences, etc.), then you have already laid a strong foundation.

 - Begin the process early, be intentional about your decision-making process.